barumau/pandunia/spa/spa-pandunia.md

 nitrógeno - nitre
 Niue - Niue
 nivel - par fase
-niña - jun fem
 niña - you ni
-niño - jun man
+niña - yun fem
 niño - you nan
+niño - yun man
 niño o niña - baca
 no - no
 no binario (género) - nobi